Start here for a quick understanding of politics and advocating for the world’s poor.

 4. How long does it take for a bill to pass?
 Any legislation that doesn’t pass in a cycle ‘dies’ and must be reintroduced in the next cycle.
 We’ve worked on bills that have passed within a year and others that took five.

 5. What is a cosponsor?
-When a leader ‘cosponsors’ a bill they are essentially endorsing it.
+When a leader ‘cosponsors’ a bill, they are essentially endorsing it.
 In order to get a bill scheduled for a vote in committee, our job is to pressure and mobilize Members of Congress to cosponsor the legislation.
-Most of your advocacy and lobbying will focus on asking your leaders to cosponsor key bills.
+Most of your advocacy will focus on asking your leaders to cosponsor key bills.

 7. Is my leader on a key Committee or Target Group?
 Engaging every Member of Congress is important, especially for increasing cosponsors.
 However, some Members of Congress are in a better position to greatly help (or hurt) the world’s poor.
 If you have a Member of Congress on one of the following committees or groups, make darn sure that you are mobilizing lots of people to contact them in support of poverty-reduction bills.